VegaDeftwing/opinionatedguide/Engineering/6-howwework.md

 In the world of programming, embedded development, and electrical debugging you will inevitably need to understand how to use a terminal/command line at some point.
 While the text only interface can look intimidating, it has some clear advantages, namely it's significantly faster to use the cli or 'command line interface' version of many tools.
 Because of the nature of this book you will be using the terminal frequently, so for convince sake information on using it effectively has been moved to Appendix A, though I highly recommend you read though it now.

-I highly recommend getting autojump setup early as it makes navigating around the terminal much faster, furthermore, bat makes reading code though cat not suck and tldr will save you time when you forget how to use tar, set these up early if nothing eles.
+I also highly recommend getting autojump (`j`) setup early as it makes navigating around the terminal much faster, furthermore, `bat` makes reading code though cat not suck and `tldr` will save you time when you forget how to use `tar`, set these up early if nothing else.

 ## Heads up,